Remote communication

 What is a virtual networking platform?

 A virtual networking platform helps attendees connect with each other online.
-These platforms usually include features like chat, and Q&A sessions.
+These platforms usually has features including live chat, Q&A sessions, and small group meetings.

 Are virtual event platforms good for conferences?